 With the exception of certain summer sessions, students must register each semester unless they have been granted an approved leave of absence.
-Requests for a leave of absence should be made in writing to the Director of Training.
+Requests for a leave of absence should be discussed with your advisor and then made in writing to the Director of Training.
 Requests must be made prior to the semester in which the leave will begin; the maximum length of leave that can be approved is one calendar year.
-Leaves of absence must be approved by the Department Chair and Graduate Dean.
+A leave of absence must be approved by the Department Chair and Graduate Dean (see your advisor for the process).
 Failure to register without a leave of absence may result in being dismissed at the discretion of the Mental Health Counseling Committee and Department Chair.
 Students on leave after one year must reapply to the program.